CirclesUBI/circles-api/README.md

 npm worker:start
 ```

-### Pathfinder
+## Pathfinder

-The source code of the pathfinder that is used can be found [here](https://github.com/chriseth/pathfinder).
-To update the pathfinder in the api, build a native binary according to the README instructions from chriseth and replace the old binary in this repository.
+`pathfinder` is a C++ program by [chriseth](https://github.com/chriseth/pathfinder) compiled for Linux arm64 in this repository.
+To update the pathfinder in the api, build a native binary according to the README instructions from `chriseth` and move the target into your project.

 The version we are using correcponds with this commit: https://github.com/chriseth/pathfinder/commit/b443b34bd5e4ca266e825b2342534dcc211f5f86